Bernoulli free boundary problem for the infinity Laplacian: Introduction

 When $\Omega$ is convex and regular, it was proved by Henrot and Shahgholian that there exists a positive constant $\lp$, called the \textit{Bernoulli constant for the $p$-Laplacian}, such that the interior $p$-Bernoulli problem admits a non-constant solution if and only if $\lambda \geq \lp$; this solution is in general not unique, it has convex level sets, and its free boundary $F(u)$ is of class $C^{2,\alpha}$ (see \cite{HeSh2, CT02}).

-When $\Omega$ is an arbitrary domain, not necessarily convex, one way of finding solutions is to use the approach which in the linear case $p = 2$ was introduced by Alt and Caffarelli in the seminal work \cite{AlCa}.
-It amounts to minimize the integral functional
+When $\Omega$ is an arbitrary domain, not necessarily convex, one way of finding solutions is to use the approach introduced by Alt and Caffarelli in the linear case $p=2$ in the seminal work \cite{AlCa}.
+It amounts to minimizing the integral functional